verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 ```
 verdict:Apache Hive> show databases;

+// Creates samples for the table.
+This step needs to be done only once for the table.
 verdict:Apache Hive> create sample of database_name.table_name;

 verdict:Apache Hive> select count(*) from database_name.table_name;

+verdict:Apache Hive> !quit
 ```

 #### Verdict-on-Redshift